 Make sure the web page meta description is descriptive and relevant to your target audience’s search intent.

-While optimizing the description, you should always wear the shoes of the readers and write them according to their relevance.
+While optimizing the description, you should always empathize with readers and write relevantly.

 There isn’t such a thing as the ideal length; it all depends on the point you’re trying to make.